yumaueda/elf-packer/README.md

 A packer encrypts ELF64 binaries like dacryfile.

-- Searche through a binary to find a sufficient gap to inject a payload
+- Search through a binary to find a sufficient gap to inject a payload
 - Encrypt the .text section
 - Inject a payload.
 The entry point is the base of a payload